-Join David Ross for an in-depth discussion in this video What you should know before watching this course, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video What you should know before watching this course, part of Raspberry Pi: Home Monitoring and Control.

 - [Voiceover] This course is intended for do-it-yourselfers.
 It is assumed that you have some basic electronics knowledge and have built other circuits.
 If you've never built anything of this type before however, you should be able to follow step-by-step instructions and be successful.
 You should also have programming experience of some type.
 In this course, we'll be using Python C and Linux shell scripts.
 If you have limited or no programming experience, you should still be able to run and/or modify the scripts to suit your needs based on what I will show you.
 We'll be using Raspbian OS with VNC server already installed so that it will launch at boot up.